DelNov/T-Flows/readme.md

 ## Optional software packages

+The following packages are not essential to T-Flows, but could prove to be very useful if you become and experienced user, or even developer:

 - [grace](https://plasma-gate.weizmann.ac.il/Grace/)
 - [PETSc](https://petsc.org/release/)
+- git

 Visualization tools such as ParaView and VisIt are powerful, self-contained and sufficient for all sorts of post-processings, occasionally you might want to extract profiles from your solution fields and compare them agains experiments or direct numerical simulation (DNS) results, so a two-dimensional plotting software might come handy.
 We find grace light particularly suitable for that purpose and many test cases which come with T-Flows, already have benchmark cases compared in xmgrace's format.

 Although T-Flows comes with its own suite of linear solvers based on Krylov sub-space family of methods (Incomplete Cholesky and Jacobi preonditioned CG, BiCG and  CGS), to have a better scaling with problem size, you may want to have more choice or even use algebraic multigrid preconditioners available through PETSc.
 If PETSc is available on your system, T-Flows' makefiles will link with them and you will have all PETSc solvers at your disposal.

+T-Flows resides on [GitHub](www.github.com) platform, and its development is controled by git commands.
+Although you can download T-Flows from GitHub as a tarball and use it locally from there on, the connection to GitHub repository gives you the possibility to _pull_ updates, report issues, _track_ your own developments, and even share with them rest of community by pushing your changes.